 When building with a single container, your home is a maximum of eight feet wide.
 This could limit how you place your rooms.
 Be sure to check your local building codes as they may have minimum square footage sizes.

-6. Interior Ideas for Shipping Container Homes
+6. Creative Interiors for Shipping Container Residences

 The first rule of decorating your container home is to scale everything to your available space.
 You need the square foot measurement of each room.
 Then you can create your interior design plan to fit.